PSLmodels/Tax-Calculator/README.md

 conda install -c ospc taxcalc
 ```

 which will grab the latest taxcalc package from binstar.org.
-Currently, we host Python 3.4 packages for Linux and OS X.
+Currently, we host Python 2.7 and 3.4 packages for Linux, OS X, and Windows.

 For contributors, the conda recipe is located in the `conda.recipe` directory.
 You can build the conda package via the `conda build` command:

 ```